KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 JKL> (fib 50)
 3.04140932017134E+64
 ```
-Pleasingly, this runs in constant memory (according to Visual Studio graphical profiler, and is 'instantaeous' to the naked eye.
+Pleasingly, this runs in constant memory (according to Visual Studio graphical profiler) and is 'instantaeous' to the naked eye.

 Now I need to test the case where `recur` returns to an enclosing function.

+However, if `fib` is called with a negative number (e.g. `(fib -1)`) a stack overflow in the underlying C# sharp does occur.
+It would be simple to fix `fib` by checking `n` before entering the loop.
+However, the more fundamental question is what `JKL` should do when a stack overflow exception is raised.
+Currently, these exceptions aren't caught, and `JKL` crashes back into the underlying C# when they occur.
+This clearly isn't acceptable for a production system.
+I'll add this to my TODO list.

+## Tail check

+In Clojure, `recur` can only be used in the so-called tail position - i.e. the last form executed by the enclosing `fn*` or `loop`.
+I haven't implemented such a restriction.